permguard/permguard/site/content/docs/0.1/command-line/workspace/remote.md

   permguard remote [command]

 Available Commands:
-  add         add a new remote repository to track and interact with remove      remove a remote repository from the configuration
+  add         add a new remote ledger to track and interact with remove      remove a remote ledger from the configuration

 Flags:
   -h, --help   help for remote